Bracha

 The function of a berakhah is to acknowledge God as the source of all blessing.
+It can be both a declaration of dependence and an expression of gratitude for God and his gifts.
 Berakhot also have an educational function to transform a variety of everyday actions and occurrences into religious experiences designed to increase awareness of God at all times.
-For this purpose, the Talmudic sage, Rabbi Meir, declared that it was the duty of every Jew to recite one hundred berakhot every day.
+For this purpose, the Talmudic sage Rabbi Meir declared that it was the duty of every Jew to recite one hundred berakhot every day.

-The Mishnah of tractate Berakhot, and the gemara in both Talmuds contain detailed rabbinical discussions of berakhot, upon which the laws and practice of reciting blessings are founded.
+The Mishnah of tractate Berakhot, and the gemara in both Talmuds, contain detailed rabbinical discussions of berakhot, upon which the laws and practice of reciting blessings are founded.

 Berakhot typically start with the words "Blessed are You, Lord our God..."

 One who hears another recite a berakhah answers with amen; but one who is engaged in prayer may at certain points be forbidden from other speech, including responding amen.
-With few exceptions, one does not respond amen to his or her own berakha, although other prayers—such as the kaddish—include "amen" in their text.
+With few exceptions, one does not respond amen to their own berakha, although other prayers—such as the kaddish—include "amen" in their text.